Competitive prices for top quality

 Dianthus (Carnation) – elegant cut flowers from seed

-With Dianthus seeds from EasySeeds.eu, you can fill your garden or borders with charming, colorful cut flowers perfect for bouquets and flower arrangements.
-Dianthus, better known as carnation , is known for its fragrant, star-shaped flowers and sturdy stems.
-Growing Dianthus from seed as a cut flower gives gardeners the opportunity to create a romantic, classic look in both borders and bouquets, with blooms that remain beautiful for weeks.
+With Dianthus seeds from EasySeeds.eu, you can fill your garden or borders with charming, colorful cut flowers that are perfectly suited for bouquets and floral arrangements.
+Dianthus, better known as the Carnation, is known for its fragrant, star-shaped flowers and sturdy stems.
+Sowing Dianthus from seed as cut flowers gives gardeners the opportunity to create a romantic, classic look in both borders and bouquets, with flowers that remain beautiful for weeks.

 Why choose Dianthus as a cut flower from seed?